The Calibration Framework (CAF)

 Once an execution on a set of runs return ‘iterate’ or ‘ok’ we move onto the next runs (if any are left) and start the same procedure again.
 Committing of payloads to the outputdb only happens once we’re sure that there is enough data in the remaining runs to get a full execution.
 If there isn’t enough data remaining, the last runs are merged with the previous successful execution’s runs and a final execution is performed on all remaining runs.

 Additionally this strategy will automatically make sure that IoV gaps in your input data are covered by a payload.
-This means that there shouldn’t be any IoVs that don’t get a new payload by the end of runnning an iteration.
+This means that there shouldn’t be any IoVs that don’t get a new payload by the end of running an iteration.

 This uses a caf.state_machines.AlgorithmMachine to actually execute the various steps rather than operating on a CalibrationAlgorithm C++ class directly.